 Skross is one of the best recognised and most trusted names around when it comes to travel adapters, which is why we've picked its MUV USB adapter for our round-up.

 Designed for 2-pin, un-earthed devices, this is perfect for less power-intensive tech like razors, phones, tablets, or e-readers, but might not be able to keep up with a laptop or hairdryer's power needs.
 On the plus side, that means its 2-pin outputs will work in all US and European sockets.

 However it has the advantage of accepting input devices from the UK, US, Australia, Europe, and most of Asia, and outputting to all of the same countries.

 You also get two USB-A sockets, which share a 5V power supply.
 You can use those to charge two USB devices while simultaneously charging something else through the main socket, making this ideal for anyone with a few devices they need to charge all at once.

 Here's something a little different.
-This four-port USB charger from Lencent comes with four interchangeable plugs for the UK, USA, Europe, and Australia, so you just grab the one you need for your trip and you'll be able to keep all of your USB devices charged.
+This four-port USB charger from Syncwire comes with interchangeable plugs for the UK, USA, and Europe, so you just grab the one you need for your trip and you'll be able to keep all of your USB devices charged.

 Skross World Travel Adapter Pro Light USB

 This Skross adapter looks pretty similar to the one we listed above, but it has one significant difference: it includes an earth pin, and is rated for up to 1575W, meaning you can safely use it to (quickly) charge high power devices like laptops.

 As with other 3-pin plugs, note that it means it won't fit every plug socket - the earth pin isn't removable, so won't fit 2-pin sockets in the US or Australia, meaning you might find some sockets you just can't use.
 Also note that this does support European plugs, but only through using the detachable plug section, which then means you can't use the included USB sockets for charging - though those will work in every other region.